1fish2/BBQTimer/README.md

 A stopwatch with a twist (or two):

-1. A *lock screen widget* lets you access the timer without unlocking your phone or tablet.
+1. A *lock screen widget* lets you access the stopwatch quickly, without unlocking your phone or tablet.
-2. *Periodic alarms* remind you to check the food, however long it cooks.
+2. *Periodic alarms* remind you to check the food, however long it takes to cook.
+It's a count-down timer and a count-up stopwatch at the same time.

 Requires few permissions.
 No network access.
 No ads.
-No data gathering.
+Gathers no data.

 Of course it can time more things than BBQ cooking.